simonpcouch/simonpcouch/README.md

 -----------

-#### 🦆 research
+#### 🦆 Research

-my research is in privacy-preserving data analysis. source code for some of my papers can be found here:
+My research is in privacy-preserving data analysis.
+Source code for some of my papers can be found here:

 - [simonpcouch/non-pm-dpht](https://github.com/simonpcouch/non-pm-dpht): _Differentially Private Nonparametric Hypothesis Testing_
 - [simonpcouch/wilcoxon](https://github.com/simonpcouch/wilcoxon): _A Differentially Private Wilcoxon Signed-Rank Test_

-i also really value social-technical research, and have written a bit about R, differential privacy, and social inequality:
+I also really value social-technical research, and have written a bit about R, differential privacy, and social inequality:

 - [simonpcouch/social_divisions_in_data](https://github.com/simonpcouch/social_divisions_in_data): _Characterizing How Social Difference is Encoded in CRAN Data_
 - [simonpcouch/dp_census](https://github.com/simonpcouch/dp_census): _Differential Privacy, Race, and the 2020 U.S. Census_